Ghosts of the White House

 “My dear Clara, it seems that the White House is haunted.”
 These words were written by Major Archie Butt to his sister-in-law in the summer of 1911.
 He was talking about “the Thing,” a ghost believed to be the spirit of a 15-year-old boy.
 Butt was a military aide to President Howard Taft and had been getting reports from frightened staff about strange encounters.

-Servants told stories of feeling the Thing touching them on the shoulder, as if it was a curious boy leaning over to see what they were doing.
+Servants told stories of feeling the Thing touching them on the shoulder, as if it were a curious boy leaning over to see what they were doing.
 Taft’s housekeeper, whom Butt called “a spooky little thing herself,” was the only one who claimed to have actually seen the apparition.
 She described it as a young boy around 14 or 15 with sad, blue eyes and light, unkempt hair.

-Taft was very angry at the upheaval caused by the panic and nervousness of his staff in his home.
+Taft was very angry at the upheaval caused by the panic and nervousness of the staff in his home.
 He ordered Butt to get it under control.
 They were determined to find out who the mysterious “Thing” was.
 Unfortunately, Butt was on the Titanic one year later, when the ship sank.
 He perished and the mystery is still unsolved.

 The Thing has not been the only ghostly visitor reported at White House.
 Between 1862 and 1863, Mary Todd Lincoln held seances in the Red Room after her son, Willie, died.
-Willie’s spirit is a sight many said they’ve seen.
+Willie’s spirit is a sight many are reported to have seen.
 Mary Lincoln told her friends she’d heard President Andrew Jackson stomping through the halls.
 The Rose Room, Jackson’s bedroom while he was president, is supposedly the most haunted room in the White House.